clarkmcmaster/SNPs/README.md

 # SNPs
- scripts for doing GWAS with GAPIT3 R package
+ scripts for doing GWAS and other basic R stuff with GAPIT3 R package